OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Overview

+When typing data into input fields, the clipboard can be used to copy in data.
+The clipboard is accessible system-wide and is therefore shared by apps.
+This sharing can be misused by malicious apps to get sensitive data that has been stored in the clipboard.

+When using an app you should be aware that other apps might be reading the clipboard continuously, as the [Facebook app](https://www.thedailybeast.com/facebook-is-spying-on-your-clipboard "Facebook Is Spying On Your Clipboard") did.
+Before iOS 9, a malicious app might monitor the pasteboard in the background while periodically retrieving `[UIPasteboard generalPasteboard].string`.
+As of iOS 9, pasteboard content is accessible to apps in the foreground only, which reduces the attack surface of password sniffing from the clipboard dramatically.
+Still, copy-pasting passwords is a security risk you should be aware of, but also cannot be solved by an app.

+- Preventing pasting into input fields of an app, does not prevent that a user will copy sensitive information anyway.
+Since the information has already been copied before the user notices that it's not possible to paste it in, a malicious app has already sniffed the clipboard.
+- If pasting is disabled on password fields users might even choose weaker passwords that they can remember and they cannot use password managers anymore, which would contradict the original intention of making the app more secure.

 The [`UIPasteboard`](https://developer.apple.com/documentation/uikit/uipasteboard "UIPasteboard") enables sharing data within an app, and from an app to other apps.
 There are two kinds of pasteboards:

 - **systemwide general pasteboard**: for sharing data with any app.
 Persistent by default across device restarts and app uninstalls (since iOS 10).